 • Manual Payroll Systems: If an organization does not have an automated payroll systems or still counts on manual systems, a semi monthly pay system might suit them best.
 This payroll system has fewer processing times, and almost negligible chances of errors, making them less burdensome.

-How Does ClockDiary Simplify Bi weekly and Semi monthly Payroll Management?
+How Does Clockdiary Simplify Bi weekly and Semi monthly Payroll Management?

 No matter whether you opt for semi monthly or bi-weekly, tracking time is crucial for both employers and employees.

-As a time-tracking software, ClockDiary provides all the necessary tools to track time.
+As a time-tracking software, Clockdiary provides all the necessary tools to track time.
 You can track time in any one of the following methods:

 • Timer Mode: This mode tracks your work time automatically.